Skip to content

 What you can contribute

 We welcome all kinds of content related to chemometrics.
 If it helps others explore, clean, model, explain, or teach chemical data, it belongs in The Square.
-You can contribute many different things, including (but not limited to):
+You can contribute many different things such as:

 Code can be in any programming language: Python, R, MATLAB, C++, or others.